MaxDunkelx/MaxDunkelx/README.md

-👋 Hi, I'm Max Dunkel
+👋 Hi.
+I'm Max Dunkel
 Computer Science Graduate | Game Developing Enthusiast.
 Welcome to my GitHub profile!
 I'm a dedicated and passionate individual on the verge of completing my Bachelor's degree in Computer Science.